-- 1. During daytime hours, you may only sign-in up to a total of four non-FDU persons at a time.
+- 1. During daytime hours, you may only sign-in four non-FDU persons at a time.
 No limit on FDU guests (resident or commuter). - 2.
-During overnight hours, you may only sign-in up to a total of two guests (FDU students or non-FDU persons) at a time.
+During overnight hours, you may only sign-in with two guests (FDU students or non-FDU persons) at a time.
 Non-FDU guests must be registered in advance (refer to Registering an Overnight Guest for Non-FDU Persons) at the Department of Public Safety.
 Non-FDU guests not registered as per the overnight guest registration procedures must vacate the residence hall by midnight.
-Violators will be considered trespassing. - 3.
-Visiting other residence halls You may visit other residence halls 24 hours a day by being signed in by a resident of that hall.
-The resident (your host) you are visiting must meet you in the main lobby/entryway of the building to sign you in with the hall security assistant.
-You will need to present your valid FDU ID card to the hall security assistant to enter the building every time.
-Every time you leave the building, you must sign out with the hall security assistant.
-Upon your departure, your host must escort you to the main lobby/entryway of the residence hall.

-- 4. Having other FDU residents or FDU commuter students visit your hall You can host FDU students (residents and commuters) who do not live in your residence hall by signing in him/her with the hall security assistant in your building.
-You must meet all of your guests in the main lobby/entryway of your building.
-Your guest(s) will be required to present their valid FDU ID card to the hall security assistant every time they enter the building.
-Guests must also sign out with the hall security assistant every time they leave the building.
-Upon the departure of your guest(s), you must escort them to the main lobby/entryway of the residence hall.
-During overnight hours, you may only host up to two guests at a time. - 5.
-Hosting a non-FDU person during daytime hours You can host non-FDU individuals in your residence hall by signing them in (four per resident) with the hall security assistant in your building.
-You must meet all of your guests in the main lobby/entryway of your building.
-Your guest(s) will be required to present a valid state ID or driver's license to the hall security assistant every time they enter the building.
-Guests must also sign out with the hall security assistant every time they leave the building.
-Upon the departure of your guest(s), you must escort them to the main lobby/entryway of the residence hall. - 6.
+Viola- tors will be considered trespassing. - 3.
+Visiting other residence halls Residents may visit other residence halls 24 hours a day.
+The resident (your host) of that building must meet you in the main lobby/entryway for the building to walk you to their room. - 4.
+Having other FDU residents or FDU commuter students visit your hall You can host FDU students (residents and commuters) who do not live in your building by meeting your guest in the main lobby/entryway for the building to walk them to your room. - 5.
+Hosting a non-FDU person during daytime hours You can host non-FDU students (four per resident) who do not live in your building by meeting your guest in the main lobby/entryway for the building to walk them to your room. - 6.
 Hosting a non-FDU person overnight You can host non-FDU individuals in your residence hall by following the procedures listed in the Registering an Overnight Guest (Non-FDU Persons). - 7.
-Hosting a non-FDU person younger than 18 years of age Any person who is 15 years of age or older and would like to stay overnight in the residence halls must have their host submit, at least five days in advance, a Parent/Guardian Consent Form (see definition) completed by a parent/guardian containing a contact phone number for consideration directly to Housing and Residence Life.
+Hosting a non-FDU person younger than 18 years of age Any person who is 15 years of age or older and would like to stay overnight in the residence halls must have their host submit, at least five days in advance, a Parent/Guardian Consent Form (see definition) completed by a parent/ guardian containing a contact phone number for consideration directly to Housing and Residence Life.
 Once the request is approved by Housing and Residence Life, residents must follow the procedures listed in Registering an Overnight Guest (Non-FDU Persons).
-The Department of Public Safety must be provided with a copy of the guest's Consent Form validated by Housing and Residence Life. - 8.
-Visitors younger than 15 years old are not allowed to stay overnight in University residence halls.
+The Department of Public Safety must be provided with a copy of the guest's Consent Form validated by Housing and Residence Life.

+8. Visitors younger than 15 years old are not allowed to stay overnight in university residence halls.